 What if we told you, you could advertise online to customers within 1 mile of your roofing business?
 Or that it’s possible for your company to reach customers who search on Google for “roofing business near me” when they’re close by?

-This is the power of online roofing advertising.
+This is the power of online advertising for roofing businesses.
 Today’s marketing tools allow businesses to reach clientele at the right time and place.
 With advanced analytics, internet marketing for roofers isn’t a guessing game, but a precise strategy that delivers high ROI.

 In a nutshell, online roofing advertisements lead to a continuous flow of new leads, a reduction in customer acquisition costs, greater engagement with current customers, and ultimately enable unprecedented business growth.

 The four main types of online roofing company advertising are: social media, paid search, native, and display advertising.
 All of them reach targeted audiences in a cost-effective and measurable way, while increasing customer loyalty, and driving online sales.

 With that in mind, let’s take a look at how Facebook, Google, and Instagram ads work for roofing companies.

 Facebook’s market share for digital advertising is close to 20%, making it one of the best marketing options, second to Google.
 Its platform caters to a wide variety of people, and unlike some other social media channels, it incorporates different media aspects, from messenger to text to photos.

 Its meticulous level of granular data detail lets you narrow down the demographic for every roofing advertisement you run.
 You can target customers based on interests, behaviors, demographics, age ranges, locations, languages, and even your competitor’s fans.

 Facebook’s built-in call-to-action buttons encourage customers to act, whether it’s signing up, booking, buying, or watching a video.
 Including these can increase click-through-rates by up to 285% percent!